smarv3l/typo3api/README.md

 # apis for easier typo3 handling

-This library abstracts some of the array configuration necessary to get things done in typo3.
+This extension abstracts some of the array configuration necessary to get things done in typo3.
 This will result in faster, easier and less annoying workflows.

 # how to install

-Install the library via composer using `composer require nemo64/typo3api` and you are done.
-This is a library and it doesn't require an extension installation.
+Use `composer require nemo64/typo3api` to install this extension.
+For anyone not using composer: make your project use composer first.
+Seriously, this extension is to ease your workflow but if you are still using the none-composer mode you have bigger workflow problems.

 # how to use

-This library expects you to create your own extensions.
-Currently there are 2 apis.
-The `TableBuilder` and the `ContentElementBuilder`.
+Replace your TCA array with the `Nemo64\Typo3Api\Builder\TableBuilder`.

 ## TableBuilder

-Create the tca file in your extension like `Configuration/TCA/tx_ext_person.php`.
+Create the TCA file in your extension like `Configuration/TCA/tx_ext_person.php`.
-Than, instead of returning the a tca array, you can use the TableBuilder.
+Then, instead of returning the a TCA array, you can use the TableBuilder.

 ```PHP
 \Nemo64\Typo3Api\Builder\TableBuilder::create('tx_ext_person')